maks/dolumns/README.md

-A library for formatting text output into columns
+A library for formatting text output into columns.

 ## Usage